+perninar course that examines the origins, expressions, and the contemporary analytic movement in philosophy.

+1.1(.2)] Meta-ethics

-A lecture and seminar course that examines the origins, expressions, and significance of the contemporary analytic movement in philosophy.
-471.1(.2) [671.1(.2)] Meta-ethics Prerequisite: 1.0 philosophy credit above the 200 level.
-The course investigates the moral concepts that are used in the formulation and evaluation of ethical theories, including: 'morality', 'moral value', 'virtue', 'vice', 'moral right', 'moral obligation', 'justice', and 'good'.
-472.1(.2) [672.1(.2)] Foundation of Ethics Prerequisite: 1.0 philosophy credit above the 200 level.
-The course will involve the study of the nature of moral judgements and the logic of moral reasoning.
-479.0 (679.0) Senior Seminar Prerequisite: permission of Department.
+.0 philosophy credit above the 200 level.

+westigates the moral concepts that are used in the formulation on of ethical theories, including: 'morality', 'moral value', 'moral right', 'moral obligation', 'justice', and 'good'.

+Foundation of Ethics

+1.0 philosophy credit above the 200 level.

+will involve the study of the nature of moral judgements and the al reasoning.

+(B.0) Senior Seminar

+e: permission of Department.